ACEnglish/kanpig/README.md

 ## `--bed`
 Sorted bed file restricts kanpig to only analyzing variants with starts and ends within a single bed entry.

+## `--ploidy-bed`
+This bed file informs kanpig of special regions of chromosomes with have non-diploid genotypes.
+For example, a female sample shouldn't have any genotypes on chrY.
+A male sample should have hemizygous genotypes on chrY and the non-pseudoautosomal regions of chrX.
+The `ploidy_beds/` directory has example bed files for GRCh38.
+All regions not within the `ploidy-bed` (or if no bed is provided) are assumed to be diploid.

 ## `--hapsim`
 Wh